Frequently Asked Questions

 -

-When in balance, the Wood element can help us to be flexible with our thoughts (and tendons) and help us move through our ‘stuckness’.
+Wood, one of the five elements.
+Wood is yang and expansive, an impulse to action and phase for new growth.
+When in balance, the Wood element can help us to be flexible with our thoughts, and our tendons supple.